 Text -> Short Text - title Text -> Long Text - description

-Finally, let's create a repeatable component called Feature and save it under components
+Finally, let's create a repeatable component called Feature and save it under components.

-Now, add the following fields.
+And add the following fields.

 Let's add our newly created Feature Section component to our home page.